shadab007-byte/shadab007-byte/README.md

 ## 📊 **What I’m Currently Working On**
 - Enhancing numerical simulations for scientific applications.
 - Exploring **Machine Learning Pipelines** and **NLP-based Solutions** for real-world problems.
 - Bridging mathematical models with efficient computing for impactful results.
+- **Credit EDA project**: Analyzing and visualizing financial data to build insights.

 ---